 2019), taking more into account the easiness of its integration

-than any efficiency issues.
+with R than any efficiency issues.
 Anyway, in spite of the

 huge computational burden introduced by this approach, sequences of